mochi-vidhi/DSA/README.md

 - Maintaining an Ordered List: Suppose you have a list of student records sorted by their roll numbers.
 When a new student joins the school, you want to insert their record at the appropriate position in the list based on their roll number.
 - Calendar Events: Calendar applications use data structures to represent events and appointments.
 Users may want to schedule new events at specific times, requiring the application to insert them into the list of existing events at the appropriate position.
+# Day-17 27-feb-24
+- Delete  start node & end node from Doubly Linked list.
+-